 A law was put into effect to temporarily eliminate the interest subsidy provided on Federal Direct Subsidized Loans during the six month grace period provided to students when they are no longer enrolled on at least a half-time basis.
 This change went into effect for new Federal Direct Loans for which the first disbursement is made on or after July 1, 2012, and before July 1, 2014.

 Loss of Subsidized Loan Eligibility for Graduate and Professional Students - The Budget Control Act eliminated the availability of Federal Direct Subsidized Loans to graduate and professional students effective for loans made for periods of enrollment (loan periods) on or after July 1, 2012 and the availability of certain repayment incentives for loans made on or after July 1, 2012.
 The annual loan limit for graduate and professional students remains unchanged at $20,500, but this amount will now be limited to Federal Direct Unsubsidized Loans.

 Borrowers are normally allowed 10 years to repay the loan, making the investment affordable for most students.

 Students must be enrolled at least half-time to receive the Federal Direct Loan.
 See the following for each programs definition of half-time status:

-Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education.
+Federal student loans, from William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education.
 Eligible students borrow directly from the U.S Department of Education.